facebookresearch/habitat-challenge/README.md

 ## Participation Guidelines

-Participate in the contest by registering on the [EvalAI challenge page](https://eval.ai/web/challenges/challenge-page/802/overview) and creating a team.
+Participate in the contest by registering on the [EvalAI challenge page](https://eval.ai/web/challenges/challenge-page/1615/overview) and creating a team.
 Participants will upload docker containers with their agents that are evaluated on an AWS GPU-enabled instance.
 Before pushing the submissions for remote evaluation, participants should test the submission docker locally to ensure it is working.
 Instructions for training, local evaluation, and online submission are provided below.

-**[NEW]** For your convenience, please check our [Habitat Challenge video tutorial](https://youtu.be/V7PXttmJ8EE?list=PLGywud_-HlCORC0c4uj97oppQrGiB6JNy) and [Colab step-by-step tutorial for this year](https://colab.research.google.com/gist/mathfac/8c9b97d7afef36e377f17d587c903ede).
+For your convenience, please check our [Habitat Challenge video tutorial](https://youtu.be/V7PXttmJ8EE?list=PLGywud_-HlCORC0c4uj97oppQrGiB6JNy) and [Colab step-by-step tutorial from previous year](https://colab.research.google.com/gist/mathfac/8c9b97d7afef36e377f17d587c903ede).

 ### Local Evaluation